tryfabric/martian/README.md

 - All headers (header levels >= 3 are treated as header level 3)
 - Code blocks, with language highlighting support
 - Block quotes
+  - Supports Notion callouts when blockquote starts with an emoji
+  - Automatically maps common emojis to appropriate background colors
+  - Preserves formatting and nested blocks within callouts
 - Tables
 - Equations
 - Images